Winterstark/SysMana/README.md

 Keep in mind that SysMana might slow down your computer a little.
 After you set it up check Task Manager to see if it's using up too much CPU - you can reduce that number by increasing the Refresh interval in Options, and by eliminating some meters.
 Future versions of SysMana will probably be more optimized.

+IMPORTANT NOTICE: Github recently changed the URLs of some files, which caused the automatic updater to break.
+If SysMana keeps informing you that the update check failed, you should install the newest version manually, which has this issue fixed.

 Example monitor set
 ---------------------